-Now in its twelfth iteration, the annual Barnett-Oksenberg Lecture on Sino-American Relations affords the opportunity for a frank and forthright discussion of current and potential issues between the two countries; it is the first and only ongoing lecture series on U.S.-China relations that takes place on the Mainland.
+The thirteenth iteration of the Barnett-Oksenberg Lecture on Sino-American Relations was held in Shanghai on June 26, 2024.
+This annual event affords the opportunity for a frank and forthright discussion of current and potential issues between the two countries; it is the first and only ongoing lecture series on U.S.-China relations that takes place on the Mainland.
+This year’s audience numbered about 300 and, as with all past audiences, was a mix of members of the business, diplomatic, academic, and policy communities, along with students from several local universities.

-The program, co-sponsored by the National Committee and the Shanghai Association of American Studies, with the cooperation of the American Chamber of Commerce in Shanghai, is usually timed to coincide with the anniversary of the Shanghai Communiqué on February 27, 1972.
+When possible, the program, co-sponsored by the National Committee and the Shanghai Association of American Studies, with the cooperation of the American Chamber of Commerce in Shanghai, is timed to coincide with the anniversary of the Shanghai Communiqué on February 27, 1972.
 This seminal document, negotiated by President Richard Nixon and Premier Zhou Enlai, was the first joint statement to be issued by the leaders of the United States and the People’s Republic of China.
-Although limited in its content, the Shanghai Communiqué laid the groundwork for the establishment of official diplomatic relations toward the end of the decade.
+Although limited in its content, the Shanghai Communiqué laid the groundwork for the establishment of official diplomatic relations toward the end of that decade.

 The following distinguished individuals have spoken in this series: